-Budapest - Eating
+Budapest - Dining

 Café Kör has an out-of-the-way address in central Pest.
 The restaurant makes a plain impression, but the illusion is deceptive.
 Café Kör’s delectable fare and perfect service make the restaurant a favourite of embassy personnel and foreign correspondents.